 And surprise, surprise, you have more beta cells in your hips, thighs, and belly, relative to the rest of your body.
 Now it all makes sense, right?

 This is where patience is, truly, a virtue.
 Results do come with time, exercise and a healthy diet.

 And a little discipline is required in order to stick to the right nutrition plan for your body depending on your body goals.
 There’s no one size fits all so it’s best to consult a nutritionist to come up with a plan for your body.

 Understanding your body

 When it comes to your body there’s no one size fits all because every single person’s body is different from another.
-And there are also lifestyle factors that play a role in how we can maintain our health and move closer to our fitness goals.
+And there are also lifestyle factors that play a role in how we can maintain our health and move closer to our goals.

-Understanding body fat and body fat percentage are useful to help us get closer to our fitness goals.
+Understanding body fat and body fat percentage are useful to help us get closer to our goals.
 There’s a difference in weight loss and fat loss.
 Looking at body fat percentage is a more accurate and measure of your progression.
 Stubborn fat is real, and there’s a whole science explaining why it is.
 In short, it’s explained by alpha and beta fat cells.
 The aim of the game is patience, exercise and nutrition.